Anthony96922/mpxgen/README.md

 Before running, make sure you're in the audio group to access the sound card.

 ### Standalone RDS encoder
+This mode is for those who already have a stereo encoder and want to add RDS to their station.

 Simply run:
 ```
 ./mpxgen
 ```
 This will produce only an RDS subcarrier with no audio.
 If you have an FM transmitter plugged in to the sound card, tune an RDS-enabled radio to your transmitter's frequency.
 You should see "Mpxgen" appear on the display.
 Your transmitter must be able to pass the entire MPX spectrum for RDS to work.
+Use `--ctl` to change RDS settings at run-time.

+The resulting RDS signal may then be added to the MPX signal using an active mixer.
+Make sure you're not overdeviating.
+If using Stereo Tool for audio processing and stereo encoding, enable and use the "Use SCA Input as external RDS input" option instead.

 ### With audio
 To test audio output, you can use the provided stereo_44100.wav file.
 ```
 ./mpxgen --audio stereo_44100.wav
 ```
 If the audio sounds distorted, you may be overmodulating the transmitter.
-Adjust the output volume (see `--volume` option) until audio sounds clear and no distortion can be heard.
+Adjust the output volume (see `--mpx` option) until audio sounds clear and no distortion can be heard.

-You may use MPXtool to calibrate the output volume so the pilot tone is exactly 9%.
+You may use MpxTool to calibrate the output volume so the pilot tone is exactly 9%.

 There are more options that can be given to mpxgen:
 ```